A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation

-\textbf{Model Regularization.} Instead of focusing on the process of learning aligned representations, some other methods achieve effective knowledge transfer under distribution shifts through model regularization strategy, including both spectral regularization \cite{You2023GraphDA, liu2024rethinking} and knowledge distillation \cite{wu2022knowledge, Bi2023PredictingTS}.
+\textbf{Model Regularization.} Instead of focusing on the process of learning aligned representations, some other methods achieve effective knowledge transfer under distribution shifts through model regularization strategy, including spectral regularization \cite{You2023GraphDA, liu2024rethinking} and knowledge distillation \cite{wu2022knowledge, Bi2023PredictingTS}.
 Building on the derived GNN-based generalization bound, You et al.~\cite{You2023GraphDA} propose SSReg and MFRReg, which regularize the spectral properties of GNN to enhance transferability.
 They also extend their theoretical results to the semi-supervised setting with the challenging distribution shifts in $\mathcal{P}(\textbf{Y}|\textbf{A}, \textbf{X})$.
-Liu et al.~\cite{liu2024rethinking} then delve into the inherent generalization ability of GNN models, proposing the removal of propagation layers in the source graph while stacking multiple propagation layers in the target graph.
-This model design strategy inherently acts as a regularization for the GNN Lipschitz constant and helps to tighten the generalization bound.
-Both KDGA~\cite{wu2022knowledge} and KTGNN \cite{Bi2023PredictingTS} employ knowledge distillation strategy and regularize the Kullback–Leibler (KL) divergence between the outputs of teacher and student models.
-In particular, KDGA aims to address the negative augmentation problem by distilling the knowledge of a teacher model trained on augmented graphs into a partially parameter-shared student model on the original graph.
-KTGNN, on the other hand, considers the semi-supervised node classification problem for VS-Graph, in which vocal nodes are regarded as the source and silent nodes with incomplete features are regarded as the target.
-The source classifier and target classifier are respectively constructed, and the knowledge of both of the classifiers is distilled into the student transferable classifier through the KL regularization.
+Liu et al.~\cite{liu2024rethinking} then delve into the inherent generalization ability of GNN models, suggesting the removal of propagation layers in the source graph while stacking multiple propagation layers in the target graph.
+This design inherently acts as a regularization for the GNN Lipschitz constant, leading to a tighter generalization bound.
+Both KDGA~\cite{wu2022knowledge} and KTGNN \cite{Bi2023PredictingTS} employ knowledge distillation, enforcing Kullback–Leibler (KL) divergence regularization between the outputs of teacher and student models.
+KDGA specifically addresses the negative augmentation problem by distilling knowledge from a teacher model trained on augmented graphs into a partially parameter-shared student model trained on the original graph.
+In contrast, KTGNN focuses on semi-supervised node classification in VS-Graph, where vocal nodes serve as the source and silent nodes with incomplete features act as the target.
+Separate classifiers are constructed for the source and target domains, and their knowledge is distilled into a transferable student classifier using KL regularization.